MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/rms-client/reqs-ul-client.md

 In such cases, we recommend that you upgrade your .NET version.

-If you must keep your .NET version 2 or 3,  make sure to [disable Exploit protection](../known-issues.md#known-issues-for-aip-and-exploit-protection) before installing the AIP client.

 ## Windows PowerShell minimum requirements

 The PowerShell module for the client requires a minimum version of Windows PowerShell 4.0.